 Robert Braithwaite Martineau painted in the mid-19th century.
 His fascinating ‘The Last Day in the Old Home’ portrays a story.
 But it actually suggests a number of interrelated stories.
 The scene draws the viewer in and invites speculation.
 Was the problem alcohol?
 Or was it really gambling.
 And the clues are all there, as in any good detective story.

-Alcohol in art appeared more often in paintings over time.
+Over time alcohol in art appeared more often in paintings.
 An example is Edouard Manet’s “A Bar at the Folies-Bergere”

 Another is his “Le Bon Bock” (The Good Beer).
 It’s simply the image of a pipe-smoker with a beer in his hand.
 Its direct, unemotional and unromantic simplicity anticipates the future of painting.
 But, of course, history doesn’t move consistently.
 Nor predictably.
-Even in the same artist.
+Nor even in the same artist.

 Pablo Picasso painted many pictures of drinking.
 Absinthe had become popular in the early 20th century.
-People called it the “Green Fairy” and believed that it caused hallucinations.
-Picasso painted many pictures titled the Absinthe Drinker.
+People called it the “Green Fairy.”
+They did so because thy thought it caused hallucinations.
+And Picasso painted many pictures titled the Absinthe Drinker.
 So it’s necessary to distinguish one from another.
 However, “The Absinthe Drinker” ( Portrait of Angel Fernandez de Soto), shown here, is a typical example.

-Picasso was probably the most influential artist of the 20th century.
+During the 20th century Picasso was probably the most influential artist.
 He was also highly productive and did about 13,500 paintings.
 In addition, he was very versatile.
-He not only painted but drew, sculpted, made prints, created ceramics, and designed both costumes and stage sets.
+Not only did he paint.
+But he also drew, sculpted, made prints, created ceramics, and designed both costumes and stage sets.

-The unfolding story of alcohol in paintings during the 21st century should be an exciting one.
+So the unfolding story of alcohol in paintings during the 21st century will be an exciting one.

 V. Alcohol in Art: Conclusion

-The role and treatment of alcohol in art has changed dramatically over time.
+Over time the role and treatment of alcohol in art has changed greatly.
 Painters have connected it with mythology, religion, and human emotion.
 They have both praised and reviled it.
-And they have portrayed it as a source of great pleasure and of misery.
+And they have portrayed it as a source of both pleasure and misery.

-Alcohol and drinking have served as a continuing Rorscht Test.
+Alcohol and art has served as a continuing Rorschach Inkblot Test.
 Artists draw from it what they perceive.
-That, in turn, is largely a reflection of their personal experience and culture.
-So alcohol in art is both psychological and cultural in nature.
-The same is true of the observer.
+In turn, that is largely a reflection of their personal experience and culture.
+So alcohol in art is both psychological and cultural.
+Of course, the same is true of the observer.

 In reality, alcohol is inherently a neutral substance.
-It’s how we use it that determines whether it’s good or bad.
+Thus it’s how we use it that determines whether it’s good or bad.